Cuando seas mía

-Cuando seas mía (English: When You Will Be Mine) is a Mexican telenovela produced by TV Azteca.
+Cuando seas mía (transl.
+When You Will Be Mine) is a Mexican telenovela produced by Juan David Burns and Elisa Salinas for TV Azteca.
+It was broadcast on Azteca Trece (now Azteca Uno) from Monday May 7, 2001 to Friday April 12, 2002 for 238 episodes.
 It is a remake of the 1994 Colombian telenovela Café, con aroma de mujer, and the second reunion for Silvia Navarro and Sergio Basañez as protagonists.